MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-30-Civil-Money-Penalties-Certain-Prohibited-Conduct/subpart-C-Procedures/section-30.85.md

 (a) *General.* Upon the expiration of the period for the respondent to submit a response to the prepenalty notice, the official designated in subpart B of this part, or his or her designee (or the Mortgagee Review Board in actions under § 30.35) shall determine whether to seek a civil money penalty.
 Such determination shall be based upon a review of the prepenalty notice, the response, if any, and the factors listed at § 30.80.
 A determination by the Mortgagee Review Board to seek a civil money penalty shall be by a majority vote of the Board.

 (b) If a determination is made to seek a civil money penalty, government counsel shall issue a complaint to the respondent on behalf of the officials listed at subpart B of this part or the Mortgagee Review Board for violations under § 30.35.
-The complaint shall be served upon respondent and simultaneously filed with the Office of Administrative Law Judges, and shall state the following:
+The complaint shall be served upon respondent and simultaneously filed with the Office of Hearings and Appeals, and shall state the following:

 (1) The factual basis for the decision to seek a penalty;